rockettheme/docs/Docs/magento/themes/kinetic/demo.md

 This template doesn't support IE6/7.
 Instead, it redirects IE6/7 users to an "Unsupported Browser" page.
 This page is added automatically by the RocketLauncher, but if you're installing manually, you'll also need to add this.

 You can do so by going to **CMS -> Pages** and making a new page, called "IE6/7 Redirect".
-Set the identifier as `ie6-redirect` - **this is important** as it's what is used by the redirect script so make sure to set it this way.
+Set the identifier as `ie6-redirect` - **this is important** as it is what is used by the redirect script so make sure to set it this way.

 Then, set the layout as 1 column, and title and content as you wish.
 To set the same as the RL version, use the title "Unsupported Browser" and add your content as follows (with editor hidden):